Syllabus & Course Policies

 Assignment Extensions

-If you need to request an extension, regardless of your DSP status, fill out this form.
-Submissions to this form will be visible only to the course instructors, and certain Student Support staff members.
+If you need to request an extension, regardless of your DSP status, fill out this form before the original deadline.
+Submissions to this form will be visible to all course staff members, but if you have extenuating circumstances that you would like to keep private, please email cs61a@berkeley.edu (see Privacy).

 Joining CS 61A Late